nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Cancelling a booking: `cancelBooking`

+This feature provides hotel receptionists with the capability to cancel an existing booking in a straightforward and efficient manner, streamlining their workflow and enhancing customer service.

+Format: `cancelBooking INDEX`

+Examples:
+* `cancelBooking 12345`

 ### Clearing all entries : `clear`